LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/throw_1.rst.txt

    throw(Exception)

 Throws an exception.
-This built-in predicate is declared as a private method and thus cannot be used as a message to an object.
+This built-in method is declared private and thus cannot be used as a message to an object.

 Modes and number of proofs
 --------------------------